Byron/gitoxide/tasks.md

 * A program to cat objects and pretty-print them, similar to git cat-file.
 Useful to get a feel for 'locate(…)' performance and stress test it a little.
 * Be sure to escape terminal escape codes

-### Feature Flags

-* [ ] configure the `small` feature set so that the flate2 backend is miniz-oxide instead of zlib-ng, allowing a 'pure' rust build.
-      This might mean that the `fast` feature contains zlib-ng.

-* **Questions**
-  * What to do with the ['extra-garbage'](https://github.com/Byron/gitoxide/blob/6f90beeb418480f9cd8bb7ae3b5db678b24103cb/git-commitgraph/src/file/init.rs#L248), some code is commented out.